grotius-cnc/hal-scurve/README.md

 The scurve.c file can be compiled into a kernel module directly, use "halcompile --compile scurve.c".

-The "runtest" is a file that is used by qt when compiling is done, it start the application.
+The "runtest" is a file that is used by qt when compiling is done, it load's the component, starts a oscilloscope etc. Easy for testing.

 Quickstart surve in demo-mode:
 ```